tigrish/flags/README.md

 ## Installation

 Librsvg is used to convert the svg files to png.
-It must be installed and `rsvg` must be in your path :
+It must be installed and `rsvg-convert` must be in your path :

     brew install librsvg